-Listen out for ... the bells which are usually rung before each service and special occasions, and ... the organ, which our band of organists play almost every service... and join in with our singing of Hymns - and occasionally Psalms.
+Listen out for ... the bells which are usually rung before each service and special occasions, and ... the organ, which our team of organists play almost every service... and join in with our singing of Hymns - and occasionally Psalms.

-Click above on the 'Services and Events' tab and then on the sub tab 'Regular Services' for full details.
+Click on the 'Services and Events' link, left, and then on the tab 'Regular Services' for full details.
 Other services and events are listed under sub tabs 'Special Events' and 'Other Events'.

 Check the Calendar for exact dates as the usual pattern of services varies from time to time.

 Let us know if you'd like to join the flower arrangers rota, you can send us a message through the ‘Get in touch’ tab.
 The church is usually beautifully decorated and sometimes stunning flower displays are on show.
 (Traditionally there are no flowers in church in Advent and Lent, the times of preparation for Christmas and Easter which makes their return at the festival particularly special.
 In past years the flowers at Remembrance (11 Nov and the nearest Sunday) have been a great focus for quiet contemplation and prayer.

 We are a member of the Dorchester Team of parishes, details on the Team Webpage .
 Within the Team, we are a member of the Cluster, comprising the parishes of Berinsfield, Marsh and Toot Baldon and ourselves.
 (There is currently no Cluster website, just refer to the individual parish websites in the ACNY pages, see the 'Links' or 'More Information' pages.
 I try to add Team and Cluster services are usually added in these pages.
 The Team mother church is Dorchester Abbey and they have a page of information on upcoming services in the coming week in Team Churches and online).